 Is the bond cost the same as the bond amount?

 No, the bond cost is not the same as the bond amount.
 The bond amount is the maximum amount the surety company will pay out if someone files a claim against the bond.
-The bond cost is the amount that the applicant pays for the bond (AKA the bond premium).
+The bond cost is the amount that the applicant pays for the bond (the premium).

 How much does a $5,000–$1,000,000 bond cost?